 A subsequent task to be initiated later this year or early in 2020 will be the "ADU Project," called for in the 2019-21 Work Program.
-That project will involve three discrete tasks: 1) hiring architects through an Request for Proposals (RFP) process to create three preapproved design and construction ADU plans, which could then be given out or sold inexpensively to the public; 2) establishing a program to waive up to \$5,000 of permit fees for the first 10 applicants to use the pre-approved plan prototypes; and 3) developing new educational resources that would help people navigate the ADU design, permitting, development, and rental processes.
+That project will involve three discrete tasks: 1) hiring architects through an Request for Proposals (RFP) process to create three preapproved design and construction ADU plans, which could then be given out or sold inexpensively to the public (note that staff is currently evaluating the likely efficacy of this project, and may explore substitute options); 2) establishing a program to waive up to \$5,000 of permit fees for the first 10 applicants to use the pre-approved plan prototypes; and 3) developing new educational resources that would help people navigate the ADU design, permitting, development, and rental processes.